 Pension Benefit Guaranty Corporation.

-The Pension Benefit Guaranty Corporation (“PBGC”) intends to request that the Office of Management and Budget (“OMB”) extend approval, under the Paperwork Reduction Act, of a collection of information that is not contained in a regulation (OMB control number 1212-0030; expires January 31, 2006).
-This voluntary collection of information is a quarterly survey of insurance company rates for pricing annuity contracts.
-The survey is conducted by the American Council of Life Insurers for the PBGC.
-This notice informs the public of the PBGC's intent and solicits public comment on the collection of information.
+The Pension Benefit Guaranty Corporation (PBGC) intends to request that OMB extend approval (with no changes), under the Paperwork Reduction Act, of a quarterly survey of insurance company rates for pricing annuity contracts (OMB control number 1212-0030; expires March 31, 2015).
+The American Council of Life Insurers (ACLI) conducts this voluntary survey for PBGC.
+This notice informs the public of PBGC's intent and solicits public comment on the collection of information.

-Comments may be mailed or delivered to the Legislative & Regulatory Department Pension Benefit Guaranty Corporation, 1200 K Street, NW., Washington, DC 20005-4026.
-Comments also may be submitted by e-mail to firstname.lastname@example.org or by fax to 202-326-4112.
-The PBGC will make all comments available on its Web site www.pbgc.gov.
+Mail or Hand Delivery: Office of General Counsel, Pension Benefit Guaranty Corporation, 1200 K Street NW., Washington, DC 20005-4026.
+PBGC will make all comments available on its Web site at http://www.pbgc.gov.

-Copies of the collection of information may be obtained without charge by writing to the PBGC's Communications and Public Affairs Department at Suite 240 at the above address or by visiting that office or calling 202-326-4040 during normal business hours.
+Copies of the collection of information may be obtained without charge by writing to the Disclosure Division, Office of the General Counsel, at the above address, visiting the Disclosure Division, faxing a request to 202-326-4042, or calling 202-326-4040 during normal business hours.
 (TTY and TDD users may call the Federal relay service toll-free at 1-800-877-8339 and ask to be connected to 202-326-4040.)Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-The Pension Benefit Guaranty Corporation's regulations prescribe actuarial valuation methods and assumptions (including interest rate assumptions) to be used in determining the actuarial present value of benefits under single-employer plans that terminate (29 CFR Part 4044) and under multiemployer plans that undergo a mass withdrawal of contributing employers (29 CFR Part 4281).
-Each month the PBGC publishes the interest rates to be used under those regulations for plans terminating or undergoing mass withdrawal during the next month.
+PBGC's regulations prescribe actuarial valuation methods and assumptions (including interest rate assumptions) to be used in determining the actuarial present value of benefits under single-employer plans that terminate (29 CFR part 4044) and under multiemployer plans that undergo a mass withdrawal of contributing employers (29 CFR part 4281).
+Each month PBGC publishes the interest rates to be used under those regulations for plans terminating or undergoing mass withdrawal during the next month.

 The interest rates are intended to reflect current conditions in the annuity markets.
-To determine these interest rates, the PBGC gathers pricing data from insurance companies that are providing annuity contracts to terminating pension plans through a quarterly “Survey of Nonparticipating Single Premium Group Annuity Rates.”
-The survey is distributed by the American Council of Life Insurers and provides the PBGC with “blind” data (i.e., is conducted in such a way that the PBGC is unable to match responses with the companies that submitted them).
-The information from the survey is also used by the PBGC in determining the interest rates it uses to value benefits payable to participants and beneficiaries in PBGC-trusteed plans for purposes of the PBGC's financial statements.
+To determine these interest rates, PBGC gathers pricing data from insurance companies that are providing annuity contracts to terminating pension plans through a quarterly “Survey of Nonparticipating Single Premium Group Annuity Rates.”
+The ACLI distributes the survey and provides PBGC with “blind” data (i.e., PBGC is unable to match responses with the insurance companies that submitted them).
+PBGC also uses the information from the survey in determining the interest rates it uses to value benefits payable to participants and beneficiaries in PBGC-trusteed plans for purposes of PBGC's financial statements.

-The survey is directed at insurance companies that have volunteered to participate, most or all of which are members of the American Council of Life Insurers.
+The survey is directed at insurance companies that have volunteered to participate, most or all of which are members of ACLI.
 The survey is conducted quarterly and will be sent to approximately 22 insurance companies.
-Based on experience under the current approval, the PBGC estimates that 11 insurance companies will complete and return the survey.
-The PBGC further estimates that the average annual burden of this collection of information is 41 hours and $110.
+PBGC estimates that about 6 insurance companies will respond to the survey each quarter, and that each survey will require approximately 30 minutes to complete and return.
+PBGC further estimates that the average annual burden of this collection of information is 12 hours and $474.

-The collection of information under the regulation has been approved by OMB under control number 1212-0030 through January 31, 2006.
-The PBGC intends to request that OMB extend its approval for another three years.
+OMB has approved this collection of information under control number 1212-0030 through March 31, 2015.
+PBGC intends to request that OMB extend its approval for another three years.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.

-- Evaluate whether the collection of information is necessary for the proper Start Printed Page 59378performance of the functions of the agency, including whether the information will have practical utility;
+- Evaluate whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 - Evaluate the accuracy of the agency's estimate of the burden of the collection of information, including the validity of the methodology and assumptions used;